Wondering whether or not your organization needs a network assessment? The answer is always “YES”!

 Failure to update your software or firmware on time can expose your organization to the risk of potentially detrimental data breaches and cyber attacks.
 Neglecting to update outdated software or operating systems has led to several massive cyber attacks on organizations worldwide.

 Officially named MS17-010, EternalBlue is a deadly exploit that poses a threat to anything that utilizes the SMBv1 (Server Message Block version 1) file-sharing protocol.
-Allegedly developed by the United State’s National Security Agency (NSA), this exploit was leaked in April 2017 by a notorious hacking group called Shadow Brokers.
+The United States National Security Agency (NSA) allegedly developed this exploit, and the hacking group Shadow Brokers leaked it in April 2017.

 EternalBlue exploits SMBv1 vulnerabilities afflicting the older versions of Microsoft operating systems to launch devastating ransomware attacks.
 It has cost several high-profile organizations billions of dollars.